greenonline/TinyTextAdventure_in_ZIL/README.md

 # TinyTextAdventure_in_ZIL
-A tiny adventure in ZIL
+A tiny text adventure in ZIL

 ## Preamble

-This is the code for the ZIL port, as written by [Jason Compton](https://www.youtube.com/channel/UCgi9B58U9QWxuZV9Du6l5LQ) in the video [Tiny Text Adventure: From ZX81 to VIC-20 to Ultimate 64](https://www.youtube.com/watch?v=_d2g5BXdyfU).
+This is the code for the ZIL port of TinyTextAdventure, `tenline.zil`, as written by [Jason Compton](https://www.youtube.com/channel/UCgi9B58U9QWxuZV9Du6l5LQ) in the video [Tiny Text Adventure: From ZX81 to VIC-20 to Ultimate 64](https://www.youtube.com/watch?v=_d2g5BXdyfU).

 As the ZIL code didn't seem to have been made available, I transcribed it and posted it here.
+Skip to the bottom of the page for the ZIL port code, if you want to avoid having to read about trying to get `zilf` working on a Mac running Catalina.

 One point of note: Why [was it decided](https://rec.arts.int-fiction.narkive.com/WoLS9RmC/zilf-a-zil-compiler) to write ZILF in C# and .NET?
 It was rather frustrating trying to get a version of ZILF to run on macOS Catalina (10.15.8).